RyanC-95/ShopChest-Reborn/README.md

  **[❌]** = Not Done
 **[💡]** = Considering
  **[✔️]** = Done

 ##
+- When using a shulker box as a shop, if the shulker is facing upwards, opening it causes the floating item to move up with the lid.
+After the shulker is closed, the floating item remains in the raised position instead of returning to its original location above the shop. **[🐛]**
+##
 - Hide commands in /shop if you don't have permission **[❌]**
 - Display potion details (effects, duration, and level) in /shop info for potions. **[❌]**